-There are two rounds of assessment within the HCES admissions process.
-In the first round, a parent/guardian accompanies his/her child to the office of an HCES-approved tester, trained to administer a portion of the Stanford Binet V (SB V), an assessment of intellectual reasoning.
-The fee for this test is $350.00.
+Round 1 (R1) is the first of two rounds of assessment within the HCES admissions process.
+In R1, the parent/guardian brings the child to the office of an HCCS-approved tester so that an assessment of intellectual reasoning and cognitive abilities can be administered to the child.
+The fee for this test is $375.00, payable to the tester.
 (Financial assistance for Round 1 testing is available.
-Please visit the "Reduced Fee" section of this website for more information or contact the office directly at firstname.lastname@example.org, or at 212-860-1401.)
+Please visit the "Reduced Fee" section of this website or contact the office at email@example.com, or at 212-860-1401.)

-2) The fee of $350.00 (check, money order, or electronic method) made payable to the tester.
+- The fee of $375.00 (check, money order, or electronic method) made payable to the tester and submitted prior to the R1 appointment, in a manner specified by the tester.
 (Financial assistance is available to those who qualify.)

 Parents are not permitted in the room with their child during the test administration.
 Though testing time varies, the session generally lasts 30-60 minutes.